Code-Institute-Submissions/MS1-9/README.md

 - Text on legal information was too small for small devices.
 Fixed by media tag through increasing the width to 90%

+- there were many others issues, the lovely slack's community were there for an amazing support.

 ## Deployment: